 Fidus Investment Corporation, a Maryland Corporation, operates as an externally managed business development company ("BDC") under the Investment Company Act of 1940 ("1940 Act").
 FIC completed its initial public offering, or IPO, in June 2011.
 In addition, FIC has elected to be treated as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
-As of December 31, 2018, our shares were listed on the NASDAQ Global Select Market under the symbol "FDUS."
+As of December 31, 2019, our shares were listed on the NASDAQ Global Select Market under the symbol "FDUS."

-FIC may make investments directly or through its two wholly-owned investment company subsidiaries, Fidus Mezzanine Capital, L.P. ("Fund I") and Fidus Mezzanine Capital II, L.P. ("Fund II")(collectively Fund I and Fund II are referred to as the "Funds").
+FIC may make investments directly or through its three wholly-owned investment company subsidiaries, Fidus Mezzanine Capital, L.P. ("Fund II"), Fidus Mezzanine Capital II, L.P. ("Fund III") (collectively Fund I, Fund II and Fund III are referred to as the "Funds").
 Fidus Investment GP, LLC, the general partner of the Funds, is also a wholly owned subsidiary of FIC.
 The Funds are licensed by the U.S. Small Business Administration (the "SBA") as small business investment companies ("SBICs").
 The Funds utilize the proceeds of the issuance of SBA-guaranteed debentures to enhance returns to our stockholders.
+As of September 9, 2019, Fund I completed a wind-down plan, relinquished its SBIC license, and can no longer issue additional SBA debentures.
 We believe that utilizing both FIC and the Funds as investment vehicles provides us with access to a broader array of investment opportunities.
-Given our access to lower cost capital through the SBA's SBIC debenture program, we expect that the majority of our investments will continue to be made through the Funds until the Funds reach their borrowing limit under the program.
+Given our access to lower cost capital through the SBA's SBIC debenture program, we expect that we will continue to make investments through the Funds until the Funds reach their borrowing limit under the program.
 For three or more SBICs under common control, the maximum amount of outstanding SBA debentures cannot exceed \$350.0 million.